SimpleUpdates/ThemeHandbook/twig_api.md

 `su.editable.region( (string) identifier )` | Allows inline editing of a custom content region `su.editable.title`                         | Allows inline editing of page title

+Editable region identifer strings are most comonly named `custom1`, `custom2`, `custom3`, etc. `custom1` almost always coincides with a layout's sidebar.
+Whenever possible, stick to this naming convention so that a user's page content remains visible when they switch to a layout with a sidebar in another theme.

 ## su.page

 Item                      | Description